-For patients, navigating the differences between healthcare professionals such as occupational therapist, physical therapists, and athletic trainers can sometimes get a bit tricky.
+For patients, navigating the differences between healthcare professionals such as occupational therapists, physical therapists, and athletic trainers can sometimes be tricky.
 We had an opportunity to dive into the role of occupational therapy with Sharniece Pierce, OTD, OTR/L, CPT, CSC, CLT-UE, CAFS, MFDc, an occupational therapist and hand therapist at our Spooner Ahwatukee clinic.

-Sharniece was recently awarded Occupational Therapist of the Year by the Arizona Occupational Therapy Association, so we thought what better timing to get to learn more about her and what it takes to be an occupational therapist?
+Sharniece was recently awarded Occupational Therapist of the Year by the Arizona Occupational Therapy Association, so we thought, what better time to learn more about her and what it takes to be an occupational therapist?

 What is Occupational Therapy?

-Occupational Therapy is the only profession that helps individuals across the lifespan be as independent as possible and able to best participate in their daily life, leisure activities, work, play and anything else they deem meaningful.
+Occupational Therapy is the only profession that helps individuals across the lifespan be as independent as possible and able to best participate in their daily lives, leisure activities, work, play, and anything else they deem meaningful.
 Occupational Therapists (OTs) have a holistic perspective and collaborate with the patient to create goals and design interventions that are tailored to their specific needs.
-OTs are also able to provide comprehensive patients evaluations and are uniquely qualified to recommend adaptive equipment.
+OTs are also able to provide comprehensive patient evaluations and are uniquely qualified to recommend adaptive equipment.
 OTs are an integral part of the therapy team.

 What made you want to pursue a career as an Occupational Therapist?

 I started off as an Exercise Science and Athletic Training major at Kansas Wesleyan University.
 Part of that experience included having to shadow a physical therapist.
-During my rotation, I realized I just was not interested in being a physical therapist or athletic training.
-I looked across the room and I saw an OT and I immediately wondered what they were doing.
+During my rotation, I realized I was not interested in being a physical therapist or in athletic training.
+I looked across the room, and I saw an OT, and I immediately wondered what they were doing.
 I then switched my rotation and started shadowing an OT.
 I knew immediately that was where I wanted to be.
 I then applied to Creighton University.
-They let me in and here we are today!
+They let me in, and here we are today!

 What is the hardest part about being an OT?
 What is the best part about being an OT?